Waterfront Parks and Beaches

 The sandy beach of Crescent Beach Park offer a quiet oasis in your backyard, perfect for walking and enjoying the view.
 Situated conveniently along the Fort Erie Friendship Trail provides for easy access by foot or bicycle.Free parking also available.

-Located at Ashwood Avenue and Erie Road, in Crystal Beach
+Main entrance near Schooley and Erie Roads, in Crystal Beach

 As a popular Southern Ontario and Western New York beach destination, Crystal Beach's buzzing atmosphere offers exciting beach days for the entire family, with a beach themed business area along Erie Road that makes it easy to enjoy a close-to-home vacation.

 Located at the end of Ridgeway Road, in Crystal Beach